Open Accessibility Menu

 Managing Back Pain

-There are a variety of treatments to use for back pain management.
-But, it’s important to be properly diagnosed to receive the proper treatment regimen for your particular pain, otherwise, you could exacerbate a condition.
+There are various treatments for back pain management.
+However, it’s important to be properly diagnosed to receive the proper treatment regimen for your particular pain.
+Otherwise, you could exacerbate a condition.

 Your doctor may use X-rays, MRI, CT scans, blood tests, nerve studies, or bone scans to determine the cause of your pain.
 You may need prescription medication to relieve your pain.
 Or you may benefit from physical therapy to learn stretching and flexibility exercises to strengthen the affected area and prevent further injury.

-It is always best to seek help from an affiliated certified pain management specialist from National Spine & Pain Centers.
-Book an appointment today by finding a location near you.
+It is always best to seek help from an affiliated, certified pain management specialist from National Spine & Pain Centers.
+Find a location near you to book an appointment today.

 Take a Moment to Request Your Appointment Now